newsbubbles/grifty/README.md

 - **Ultimate Salesmanship:** Grifty can sugarcoat anything—even a corporate massacre—while keeping investors happy.
 - **Efficiency Over Hype:** While others hype up developer replacements, Grifty focuses on what truly matters: actually doing the full job of your CEO, even when that job is hyping up your work and taking credit for it.

-## 🔍 Motivation

-Companies are out here trying to sell seedy subscription-based products that promise to replace developers.
-But let's be real—developers are too busy actually building things.
-Grifty takes a different approach by focusing on what LLMs do best: confidently selling any business venture to potential investors with a level of grift and rizz that no human CEO can match.
-It even studied physics*!

 ### The Problem with Current LLMs

 LLMs are notorious for their "hallucinations," where they spit out random, sometimes nonsensical outputs when faced with unfamiliar input.
 It's not really a hallucination; it's just logic that doesn't align with our human sense of truth and falsehood.
 While non-CEO humans are fraught with the inability to exude confidence, LLMs flaunt 100% external confidence all the time, annealing that flashy CEO vibe into any personality you want.